syncfusion-content/xamarin-docs/Xamarin/SfSchedule/overview.md

 ## Key features

-* Schedule has different layouts to display the appointments in different periods of times, such as Day, Week, Work week and Month views.
+**Built-in Views** — Schedule provides 4 different types of views such as Day, WorkWeek, Week and Month

-* Schedule is bound to an external data source to display in the required schedule view.

-* User friendly customization support.
-SfSchedule provides various options for you to customize appointments, month cells, inline, selection and so on.
+**Recurrence Appointment** — Recurring appointments can be created with Daily, weekly, monthly, and yearly recurrence patterns which is supported in ICalc standard.

+**Customization** — Control has simple APIs allowing for elegant customizations.
+You can edit the look to match the rest of your application.

+**Localization** — The build-in content of the User Interface can be changed according to culture that is needed.
+Also, it has built-in culture support for basic items such us day and month text representations.